croquet/microverse/docs/Tutorial2.md

 ## Cards

-There are a number of additional cards defined in this world, but everything is still quite simple.
+There are a number of cards defined in this world.
 Let's start with the definition of the gallery.

 ```javascript